MJingv/gogogo/dic.md

 ants
 ---

-- as the sun begin to set off the city,alcs made his way the park
+- as the sun begin to set *over* the city,alex made his way the park
-- he walked slowly taking in the set and sound of the bus lings around him
+- he walked slowly taking in the *sights* and sounds of the *bustling* *streets* around him
-- the hooking of car horns,the chat of people ,and smelt street of food felt his senses
+- the hooking of car horns,the *chatter* of people ,and *smell*  of street food *filled* his senses
 - but he remained focus on this destination
-- the park was piece of witness in the middle of carve of the city
+- the park was a *peaceful* *oasis* in the *midst* of *chaos* of the city
-- as he walked through the lauch greenery,he felt his mind begin to come
+- as he walked through the *lush* greenery,he felt his mind begin to *calm*
-- he found a banch near upon and set down to reflect on his life
+- he found a *bench* near *a pond* and *sat* down to reflect on his life
-- alcs always be ambitious,he has a big dream of becoming a successful enterperner,but he often found himself get in set tracked by the distraction and temptation of life
+- alex had always been ambitious,he had a big dreams of becoming a successful *entrepreneur*,but he often found himself getting *sidetracked*  by the distraction and temptation of life
 - he knew he that need to refocus his priority if he wanted to achieve his goals
-- as he sat there,he noticed a group of ants walking tiredly nearby
+- as he sat there,he noticed a group of ants walking *tirelessly* nearby
-- they're moving in perfect unision each one playing its part in building the column that was larger than themselves
+- they're moving in perfect *unison* each one playing its part in building the *colony* that was larger than themselves
-- alcs watched it all as the ants walked tiredly ,they're tiny but strong legs moving in the blur as they carry to it and leaves to build their home
+- alex watched in *awe* as the ants *worded* *tirelessly* ,they're tiny but strong legs moving in a blur as they carry *twigs* and leaves to build their home
-- he realized that like the ants he need stay focused and walk tiredly towards goal if he want to achieved them
+- he realized that like the ants he need stay focused and *worked* *tirelessly* towards goals if he wanted to achieve them
-- he thought about the time he has been distracted about the moment when he has lost set of his dreams
+- he thought about the times he has been distracted about the moments when he has lost *sight* of his dreams
-- he realized that those moments of only setting in back and that if he want to succeed he need to reminded commit to his goals
+- he realized that those moments had only set him back and that if he wanted to succeed he need to reminded commit to his goals
-- with a renew energy and focus,alcs return to his work
+- with a renewed energy and focus,alex return to his work
-- he put a long hours day after day after day and face setback and obstical along the way
+- he put in long hours day after day after day and face setbacks and *obstacles* along the way
-- but he remained stay fast in his determination to achieve his dream
+- but he remained *steadfast* in his determination to achieve his dreams
-- years later,alcs's hard work and focus payed off
+- years later,alex's hard work and focus *paid*
-- he has build a successful business enperier and he had become a roll module for respall enterperner
+- he has build a successful business *empire* and he had become a *role* model for *aspiring* *entrepreneurs*
 - looking back on his journey ,he realized that staying focus and committed has been the key to success
-- seeing life in your life
+- you see in life in your life
-- alcs's story is remained that success is not achieved overnight
+- alex's story is remained that success is not achieved overnight
-- it required patient hard work and determination
+- it required patience hard work and determination
-- you see time passes anyway so remind the pass where you focus on your goal instead of just waste your time
+- you see, time passes anyway so it might as well pass  *while* you're focusing on your goal instead of just wasting your time
-- like the end of the park,we must remind focus and walked tiredly towards our goals once upon time
+- like the end of the park,we must remind focus and walked tiredly towards our goals *one step* at a time
-- don't play the game to win ,play the game to play
+- but don't play the game to win ,play the game to play
-- as alcs rose from the bench ,he felt sense of piece wash over him
+- as alex *roll* from the bench ,he felt sense of piece wash over him
 - he knew that he still have much to do
 - but he's ready to face whatever challenges lay ahead
-- he waled back towards the city his mind clear and his heart was full of the determination
+- he waled back towards the city his mind clear and his heart full of the determination